 Note, too, that positioning the microphone closer to the intended sound source will improve the SNR of the microphone.
 This fact brings us to our next section.

 Improving The Signal-To-Noise Ratio Of Your Audio Signals

 Although we cannot easily change the inherent SNR rating of our microphones, we may be able to lower the amount of noise in our audio signals.

-In order to improve the SNR of the microphone signal, we must look at the ways in which noise is introduced into the signal.
+To improve the SNR of the microphone signal, we must look at how noise is introduced into the signal.
 Once again, they are: